Politics & Government

 Editor's Picks

-The contracts for Bayaud Works, St. Francis Center and Urban Alchemy received initial approval by city council in October, and are expected to come before the full city council before the end of December, according to HOST.
-But, as we’ve seen in the past, running these types of operations often comes with scrutiny and controversy.
+The contracts for Bayaud Works, the St. Francis Center and Urban Alchemy received initial approval from council in October, and are expected to come before the full Denver City Council before the end of December, according to HOST.

 Stepping in for the Salvation Army

 In August, the Salvation Army announced it would step away as Denver’s main hotel shelter operator, explaining that it wasn’t financially or logistically feasible.
-However, protesters were already calling on the Salvation Army’s exit before it decided to depart.
-During the two years the Salvation Army ran the Aspen, the hotel shelter witnessed a double murder and caught criticism from the Denver Auditor for lax security and an employee sexually assaulting a guest.
-The organization will run the Aspen, Stone Creek and Tamarac Family Shelter until the end of the year.
+However, protesters were already calling for the Salvation Army’s exit before it decided to depart.
+During the two years the Salvation Army ran the Aspen, the hotel shelter witnessed a double murder and caught criticism from the Denver Auditor for lax security and an employee sexually assaulting a resident.
+The Salvation Army will continue to operate the Aspen, Stone Creek and Tamarac Family Shelter until the end of the year.

 Related

-The Salvation Army had $53.5 million worth of city contracts to operate AIMH hotel shelters for the past two years.
-The three contract proposals for its replacements it now total more than $64 million.
+The Salvation Army had contracts worth $53.5 million to operate AIMH hotel shelters over the past two years.
+The three contract proposals for its replacements total more than $64 million.

-The proposed contracts are for the remainder of Johnston’s first term, during which time he has promised to solve homelessness (His office boasted that he’s halfway there, but not everyone agrees with the assessment.).
+The proposed contracts are for the remainder of Johnston’s first term, by the end of which he’s promised to solve homelessness.
+(His office has boasted that he’s halfway there, but not everyone agrees with the assessment.)
 They’re the three largest contracts in total dollar amount among the nine currently in place to run the various AIMH sites, which include four hotel shelters and five micro-communities; the city expects to close two of those sites in the coming year.

 The Los Angeles-based Urban Alchemy expects to take over Denver’s biggest hotel shelter for the Salvation Army.